-2.6 Securing OPC UA
+2.7 Securing OPC UA and Web Configuration Client

-This table describes the data flow connections for OPC UA Client and Server connections in iFIX.
+This table describes the data flow connections for OPC UA Client and Server connections in iFIX, as well as the Web Configuration Client.
 This table describes the default assigned ports.
+We recommend the non-external facing ports are blocked from access from outside of the server.